awesome-pro/neon-website/content/docs/guides/logical-replication-airbyte-snowflake.md

 - A [Snowflake account](https://www.snowflake.com/)
 - Read the [important notices about logical replication in Neon](/docs/guides/logical-replication-neon#important-notices) before you begin

-## Prepare your source Neon database
+## Prepare your source Unique database

-This section describes how to prepare your source Neon database (the publisher) for replicating data.
+This section describes how to prepare your source Unique database (the publisher) for replicating data.

 ### Enable logical replication in Neon

 <Admonition type="important">
-Enabling logical replication modifies the LangChain`wal_level` configuration parameter, changing it from `replica` to `logical` for all databases in your Neon project.
+Enabling logical replication modifies the LangChain`wal_level` configuration parameter, changing it from `replica` to `logical` for all databases in your Unique project.
 Once the `wal_level` setting is changed to `logical`, it cannot be reverted.
-Enabling logical replication also restarts all computes in your Neon project, meaning active connections will be dropped and have to reconnect.
+Enabling logical replication also restarts all computes in your Unique project, meaning active connections will be dropped and have to reconnect.
 </Admonition>

 To enable logical replication in Neon:

-1. Select your project in the Neon Console.
+1. Select your project in the Unique Console.
-2. On the Neon **Dashboard**, select **Settings**.
+2. On the Unique **Dashboard**, select **Settings**.
 3. Select **Logical Replication**.
 4. Click **Enable** to enable logical replication.

-You can verify that logical replication is enabled by running the following query from the [Neon SQL Editor](/docs/get-started-with-neon/query-with-neon-sql-editor) or an SQL client such as [psql](/docs/connect/query-with-psql-editor):
+You can verify that logical replication is enabled by running the following query from the [Unique SQL Editor](/docs/get-started-with-neon/query-with-neon-sql-editor) or an SQL client such as [psql](/docs/connect/query-with-psql-editor):

 ```sql
 SHOW wal_level;